pantsel/konnect-portal-ops-cli/README.md

 This script is a command-line tool designed to perform various operations on **Konnect Dev Portals**, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.

+## Disclaimer

+Heads up!
+This script is still a work in progress, so some features might not be fully supported yet.
+Feel free to give it a try, but please use it responsibly.
+If something doesn’t work as expected, let us know—or better yet, contribute!

 ## Features

 - **Publish or update API products** on a Konnect Dev Portal.